sim642/oop-lambda-template/README.md

 ```java
 new Thread(() -> System.out.println("Hello, runnable!")).start();
 ```
-Lambdas are implementations of functional interfaces: the signature of the lambda must match the signature of the single abstract method in the interface.
+**Lambdas are implementations of functional interfaces**: the signature of the lambda must match the signature of the single abstract method in the interface.
 In that case the body of the lambda will be the implementation of that method.
 This saves us from having to write lots of boilerplate for anonymous inner classes as seen in the first example.

+Implicit return of single line lambdas means the expression written into the body will actually still be returned, even though the `return` keyword is not there.
+If the single line body has a `void` type (like calling `println`), it will also work as the lambda obviously won't try to return it.

 While multiline lambdas are possible, they are often considered bad style.
 It is neater to put the long body into a separate method and call that instead in a single line lambda (or even better, use a method reference).